jgreat/things/README.md

 docker-compose up --build
 ```

+The app and DB will now be running and available on localhost.

 * App endpoint: http://127.0.0.1:8080
 * DB endpoint: `postgres://things:example@db:5432/things?sslmode=disable`

-When you make changes to the code the container should automatically restart and rebuild the app binary.
+When you make changes to the code the app container should automatically restart and rebuild the app binary.

 ### Debugging